bokkypoobah/AigangPresaleContractAudit/audit/README.md

 ## Potential Vulnerabilities

-* [ ] TODO - Confirm that no potential vulnerabilities have been identified in the crowdsale and token contract.
+* No potential vulnerabilities have been identified in the crowdsale and token contract.

 <br />